 Hi!
 I’m Richard Lee, owner and trainer here at Journey Fitness.
 My time as a coach started while I was finishing my degree at K-State, training staff and residents at a local retirement home in 2009.
-After graduation that May, I moved home to St. Louis and worked at a commercial gym for 3 years and even dabbled in management of the personal training department.
-In 2012, I decided to start my own business, working as an in-home personal trainer and as a high school strength and conditioning coach.
+After graduation that May, I moved home to St. Louis and worked at a commercial gym for 3 years and was even promoted into management side of the personal training department.
+In 2012, I decided to start my own business, working as an in-home personal trainer and as a high school strength and conditioning coach for a boy’s lacrosse team.
 That all came to a halt when COVID-19 happened.
 I quickly adapted and now offer virtual personal training appointments as well as online coaching.
 I would not be successful doing this now if I didn’t have over a decade of experience training people in person.

-I don’t believe in fad diets or quick fixes you see on the tabloids in the checkout at the grocery store.
-There is no magic bullet, the key to success is showing up, being coachable, and getting outside of your comfort zone.
-You have to trust the process.
+I don’t believe in fad diets or quick fixes, there is no magic bullet.
+The key to success is showing up, being coachable, and getting really, really good at basics.
+You have to trust the process and stick with it.

 B.S.
 Kinesiology – Kansas State University